How much cream and sugar to put in coffee? Check out our guide and find out how to make a balance of sweetness and creaminess in a cup of joe.

 Finally, you can add a tiny bit of coconut oil or butter for a better mouthfeel.

-Still have questions regarding coffee cream or sugar?
+Do you still have questions regarding coffee cream or sugar?
 No worries.
 Here’s a quick FAQ that should have your answers.

 Is cream better than milk in coffee?